cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 ## Cache Instruction

-A `cache` instruction allows you to save a directory in the cloud.
-It will be downloaded onto the machine given to your task when new builds are triggered.
-This can help save time for installing dependencies, or just storing a large folder.
+A `cache` instruction allows to persist a folder and reuse it during the next execution of the task.
 A `cache` instruction can be named the same way as `script` instruction.

 Here is an example: